The Numbers Behind Gender-Based Violence in BC (And Why Awareness Changes Everything)

 Why This Matters—And Why Now

-When we see the numbers, we stop dismissing gender-based violence as something that happens to other people, in other places, or as the result of individual choices.
+When we see these numbers, we stop dismissing gender-based violence as something that happens to other people, in other places, or as the result of individual choices.
 We begin to understand it as a systemic issue rooted in inequality—and systemic issues require systemic responses.

 For individuals: Understanding that violence and harassment are widespread—and not your fault—is liberating.
 It shifts the narrative from shame to action.
 When you know you're not alone, you're more likely to seek help, speak up, and take steps to protect yourself.
 Maya learns self-defense and discovers that her body belongs to her.
 She practices setting boundaries and finds her voice.
 She realizes that the man's comment says nothing about her and everything about a culture that hasn't taught him respect.

 For communities: Awareness builds collective accountability.
 When we all understand the scope of the problem, we become more likely to intervene as bystanders, support survivors, and challenge the attitudes and behaviours that perpetuate violence.
 Someone at that café witnesses what happened to Maya.
 Instead of looking away, they check in with her.
 They tell her it wasn't okay.
-They report the man's behavior.
+They report the man's behaviour.
 They help shift the culture, one interaction at a time.

 For organizations: Data-driven awareness motivates institutional change.
 Workplaces, schools, and community organizations that understand the prevalence of gender-based violence are more likely to invest in prevention training, support services, and policy reform.
 Universities implement consent training.
 Corporations create real accountability for harassment.
 Schools teach healthy relationships, not just the mechanics of reproduction.